bohanhou14/CLERC/README.md

 # Official Repo for CLERC: A Dataset for Legal Case Retrieval and Retrieval-Augmented Analysis Generation

 ## Introduction
 This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation built on Caselaw Access Project - [CAP](https://case.law).
-Feel free to read our paper at: https://arxiv.org/pdf/2406.17186
+Feel free to read our paper at [ArXiv](https://arxiv.org/pdf/2406.17186)

-**You can also find our data stored at https://huggingface.co/datasets/jhu-clsp/CLERC/**
+**You can also find our data stored at [HuggingFace](https://huggingface.co/datasets/jhu-clsp/CLERC/)**

 Our contributions in the paper are threefold:
 1. Through working with legal professionals, we provide a formulation of legal case retrieval and generation tasks that balance the needs and perspectives of legal professionals with computational feasibility.